 Position the Boat

 Last quarter of the run, start positioning your boat.
-We’ll cover more about leeward mark tactics in a future post, but here are four key goals.
+Here are four key goals.

 - Inside nearby boats to preserve room at the mark